YasuhikoFujii/coding-style/README.md

 [EXAMPLE]

-Multiline conditions are encouraged if they become too long/hard to read
+Multiline conditions are encouraged if they become too long/hard to read.

 [EXAMPLE]

 A word of warning on chained comparison.
 They look cleaner but are a little less easy to read as the first comparison is inverted.
-It's probably best to use them solely to compare numbers, however other uses are tolerated as long as they are understandable.
+It's probably best to use them solely to compare numbers, however other uses are tolerated as long as they are understandable or commented.

 [EXAMPLE]

 ## Objects & Arrays

 Array and objects work by reference.
 Be careful how you assign and copy them.
 To get a copy of an array you can use `slice()`.
-If you want a more versatile function call for both arrays and objects, use `_.clone()`.
+If you want a more versatile method for both arrays and objects, use `_.clone()`.

 Don't use braces except for empty objects and inline objects (they should be removed if the object is the only argument of a function).
-Use indentation to show structure of the object/array.
+Use indentation to show structure of an object.
+Arrays can still be presented inline as using indentation only gets rid of the commas.
 Objects should only be inlined if they are short, improve readability and are unlikely to change often.

 [EXAMPLE]